 The problem with implementing new technologies

-Introducing new technologies to help with tasks such as creating and managing forecasts, grouping data sets, inputting graphs, tracking metrics, etc., is a great way to optimize workflow.
+Introducing new technologies to help with financial processing tasks is a great way to optimize workflow.
 However, implementing new digital reporting methods can be tricky.

 Here are some potential issues that companies might face in the process: